 College Advising Guide for Undocumented Students

-In 2009, the Human Relations Committee published its first edition of the College Advising Guide for Undocumented Students designed to provide assistance to high school counselors and other individuals who work with undocumented students.
+In 2009, the the Inclusion, Access, and Success Committee (formerly Human Relations) published its first edition of the College Advising Guide for Undocumented Students designed to provide assistance to high school counselors and other individuals who work with undocumented students.
 The feedback from high school counselors and college admission representatives was overwhelmingly positive.

 It is our goal to include every college and university within the U.S. that welcomes undocumented students on their campus.
 Through outreach and greater access to accurate information, we can ensure that college is possible for all who want to attend.

 The Scope of the Challenge

 Approximately 1.5 million undocumented students under the age of 18 are currently living in the United States, 65,000 of whom will graduate from high school each year.
 Access to higher education is an issue that continues to plague students, parents, high school counselors and college admission officers.
 Unfortunately, confusion exists not only with regard to whether colleges may admit undocumented students but also what type of financial assistance, if any, can be offered.
 As a result, high school counselors are often unsure how to best guide undocumented students because many are unaware of the options available.
 It is uncertain how many undocumented students attend college after high school.
 Of those who have lived in the U.S. for at least 5 years, the estimated figure is 5 to 10 percent.

 Table of Contents

 Learn about federal and state legislation that impacts undocumented student and their families, including the Federal Dream Act, Deferred Action for Childhood Arrivals (DACA), Illinois’ Tuition Equity Law and the Illinois Dream Act.

 Learn what to ask when researching and developing a list of schools, when completing applications, when applying for financial aid and scholarships, and when considering a major.

 Lists of aid available to undocumented student to help pay for college.